t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

 SZTP after running, the device has obtained onboarding information and is equipped to establish secure connections with other systems.

+## Other observations

+TODO Discuss that some protocols think about resale and potential reused.
+Others assume that device reset will take care but haven't thought about the exact scenario - what if the device is sold without reset.

+TODO Discuss several protocols require temporary connectivity via border router authenticator etc. Even DPP and Bluetooth support provisioner not in radio coverage

 # Security Considerations